justingolden21/desktopclock/README.md

 ### Codebase

-This project is made with Svelte (using Svelte kit) and TailwindCSS.
+This project is made with Svelte (using Svelte kit, bundled with Vite) and TailwindCSS.
 It uses Hero Icons and postCSS/purgeCSS for Tailwind.
-Vite is the bundler used under the hood for Svelte kit.
 It is hosted on Netlify and has no backend currently.
-It uses day.js for date/time logic, and uses Prettier, ESLint, and the AirBNB Javascript Style guide for code formatting and style.
-Desktop Clock is a PWA and can handle many timezones, date and time formats and locales, and languages.
+It uses day.js for date/time logic, and uses Prettier and ESLint for code formatting and style (VS Code is recommended).
+Desktop Clock is a PWA and can handle many timezones, date and time formats, locales, and languages.

 Requires [NodeJS/npm](https://nodejs.org/en/download/)